A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Introduction

-A main goal of this article is to join both these extensions and prove a geometric representation of relatively ergodic extensions with relative discrete spectrum for actions of arbitrary groups on general probability spaces\footnote{We mention that a relatively ergodic version of the classical Halmos--von Neumann theorem \cite{HaNe1942}, a precursor of the Mackey--Zimmer theorem, was established in full generality by the first author in \cite{edeko}.}.
-The formal phrasing of our extension of the Mackey--Zimmer theorem is inspired by Austin's statement, although our methods are different.
-Indeed, Austin's proof relies heavily on measurable selection theorems and the ergodic decomposition both of which break down for actions of uncountable groups on inseparable probability spaces.
-Our approach to pass to a natural topological model and studying the problem in topological dynamics is inspired by Ellis investigation of the Mackey--Zimmer theorem.
+The formal statement of our extension of the Mackey--Zimmer theorem is inspired by Austin's statement, although our methods are different.
+Indeed, Austin's proof relies on measurable selection theorems and the ergodic decomposition both of which break down for actions of uncountable groups on inseparable probability spaces.
+Our approach to pass to a natural topological model and studying the problem in topological dynamics is inspired by Ellis' investigation of the Mackey--Zimmer theorem.

 For the action of uncountable groups on inseparable spaces a \emph{canonical disintegration} is available after passing to a suitable topological model, see \cite[Theorem 2.3]{ellis} and see \cite[\S 7]{jt-foundational} for background and proof.
 However this disintegration is in general \emph{not} an ergodic decomposition, see the counterexample constructed in \cite[Appendix B]{jt-foundational}.
 Therefore, the relatively ergodic case imposes serious formal and technical difficulties.
-The idea is to suggest a framework where one can work \emph{simultaneously} in all the \enquote{fibers} over the invariant factor.
-To this end, it is essential to revisit the classical Peter--Weyl theorem and develop an analogous representation theory for compact group bundles which is of independent interest.
+We suggest a framework, where we can work \emph{simultaneously} in all the \enquote{fibers} over the invariant factor.
+To this end, it is essential to revisit the classical Peter--Weyl theorem and develop an analogous representation theorem for compact group bundles which may be of independent interest.
 This along with the geometric representation theory of relatively ergodic isometric extensions in topological dynamics form the main results of this paper.
 Next, we state precisely these results and discuss our innovations.